se-edu/learningresources/contents/java/streams-an-introduction.md

 The method could be
 * a static method of a class (`MyClass::staticMethodName`),
 * an instance method of an object (`myObject::methodName`),
+* a constructor (`MyClass::new`) or
-* an instance method of an object of some type (`MyObjectType::methodName`) or
+* an instance method of an object of some type (`MyObjectType::methodName`)

-* a constructor (`MyClass::new`)
+In all 4 cases, the return type of the referenced method should match the return type of the required functional interface.
+In the first 3 cases, the parameters of the two methods would also need to match.

+However, for the last case, the parameters required by the two methods would be different.
+Suppose the parameter required by the abstract method of the functional interface is `(SomeClass object)` and `SomeClass::doSomething` is given as the required functional interface.
+This would translate to running `object.doSomething()` in the implemented method.
+If the parameters required by the abstract method are `(SomeClass object, SomeArgument arg)`, the implemented method would run `object.doSomething(arg)`.
+The implemented method runs the referenced method of the first parameter, with the remaining parameters supplied to the referenced method as arguments.

-For more information, you should take a look at [this Java tutorial](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html), which provides clear examples to illustrate the different kinds of method references and how it can be used.
+For more information, you should take a look at [this guide written by Esteban Herrera](https://www.codementor.io/eh3rrera/using-java-8-method-reference-du10866vx), who has more than 12 years of experience in Java.
+The guide provides clear examples to illustrate the different kinds of method references and how it can be used.

 #### Lambda Expressions